teejclark/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hello!
-I'm a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.
-I'm broadly interested in population, community, and conservation ecology, with a focus on developing quanitative methods to conserve and manage wildlife.
+My name is T.J.
+Clark, and I'm a Ph.D. candidate in the Wildlife Biology Program at the University of Montana.
+I am developing quantitative methods to conserve wildlife and biodiversity in an increasingly changing world.
+I am also passionate about teaching and communicating on the conservation of nature in the Anthropocene.